UK-Digital-Heart-Project/MRI-VQ-mapping/README.md

 segmentation of the lungs from the rest of the anatomy.
 This thresholding step is computationally expensive and the execution is accordingly slow.

+Here, the PBF is estimated from the peak of the residue function after deconvolution, making PBF a primary measure and MTT = PBV/PBF secondary.

 ## Perfusion Mapping - Ingrisch Version for MacOS

 In the folder ```Perfusion-GUIDE-Project-Ingrisch-MacOS```, use the function ```pft_DceMriPerfusionGuiIngrischMacOS.m```.